bcarroll/flask-saml2idp/docs/example_setup/README.rst

 Certificate generation
 ----------------------

 The provided self-signed certificates included in this example are valid until 2028.
-Should you need to regenerate them, you can use the `generate.sh` script to generate new ones.
+Should you need to regenerate them, you can use the `generate.sh` script to generate a new private key and public certificate.

-For e.g. the IdP certificate:
+For the IdP certificate:

-1. Ensure the subj has the correct hostname in the openssl command:  `/CN=idp.localhost.com`
+1. `cd example_setup/idp/certificates`
 2. Execute the script: `./generate.sh`.
-This will create a private.key & public.cert pair
+This will create a new private.key & public.cert pair
-3. Copy the newly create files to the idp/certificates folder
-4. Copy the public.cert content without the first and last line into the sp/saml2_config/idp_metadata.xml tags `ns2:X509Certificate` (there are 2 of them)
+3. Copy the public.cert content without the first and last line into the sp/saml2_config/idp_metadata.xml tags `ns2:X509Certificate` (there are 2 of them)

-For the SP certificates, the process is the same but the hostname is `sp.localhost.com` and in step 3 & 4 switch idp with sp folder.
+For the SP certificate:
+1. `cd example_setup/sp/certificates`
+2. Execute the script: `./generate.sh`.
+This will create a new private.key & public.cert pair